haoran-png/steam-games-analysis/README.md

 # Steam Game Data Analysis (2025)

-This project explores a dataset of Steam games from 2025 to understand what makes some games more popular, better rated, or more engaging than others.
-The analysis looks at questions such as whether newer games receive better reviews, which genres keep players active, and how pricing relates to playtime.
+This project analyzes a dataset of Steam games from 2025 to explore what drives popularity, ratings, and engagement.
+The study examines review trends, genre performance, pricing effects, and developer strategies to identify patterns behind successful titles.

 ---

 ## Focus Questions
-- To what extent do game genres influence user ratings and playtime?
+- How do different game genres influence both player satisfaction and long-term engagement, and are certain genres consistently under or overperforming relative to others?
-- What price ranges best balance ownership with player engagement?
+- How does pricing affect both reach and engagement, and where is the “value-for-money” sweet spot across the market?
-- Which tags are most strongly associated with highly rated or widely owned games?
+- Which tags are most predictive of strong adoption or high ratings, and do certain tag combinations amplify or dilute success?
-- How have patterns in user reviews changed across release periods?
+- How have user sentiment and rating trends shifted across release periods, and are newer games reviewed more critically or more favorably than older ones?
-- Which developer strategies consistently lead to highly rated titles?
+- Which developer strategies are most consistently linked to highly rated or widely adopted titles?

 ## Tools
 - **Python**: `pandas`, `numpy`, `pathlib` (data cleaning and file handling)
 - **Jupyter Notebooks**: reproducible workflow for analysis
-- **SQL**: querying and exploration
+- **SQL**: structured exploration and querying
-- **BI Tool**: dashboards and visual summaries (e.g., Tableau or Power BI)
+- **Power BI**: interactive dashboards and visual summaries

 ## Dataset
 https://www.kaggle.com/datasets/fronkongames/steam-games-dataset